jordan-payne/chess/README.md

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
-We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found next to the code they are testing and are named as `...-test.js`.